WordPress/gutenberg/packages/components/src/date-time/README.md

 ### `dateOrder`: `'dmy' | 'mdy' | 'ymd'`

-The order of day, month, year.
+The order of day, month, and year.

 -   Type: `string`
 -   Required: No